nagasudhirpulla/taming_python/blog/skills/jupyter_notebook_vs_code.md

 * One more use case of jupyter notebooks is that you can load data into variables and then play with them as many times as you wish by changing the code.
 This is particularly useful if you load huge data into your variables

-### Add Jupyter notebooks feature to existing python code
+### Add Jupyter notebook features to existing python code
 ![jupyter_notebook_py_file](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/jupyter_notebook_py_file.png)
 * As shown in the image above, just add `# %%` in the line above  your code to make it a jupyter notebook cell
 * The cell controls like Run Cell, Run Above will automatically displayed by Visual Studio Code